 An event message is generated if the heat dissipation is insufficient.
-Appropriate measures must be taken immediately to improve the heat dissipation, e.g. by providing the required clearances, lowering the ambient temperature or installing the fan from the rack-mounting set (Mitel 430 only).
+Appropriate measures must be taken immediately to improve the heat dissipation, e.g. by providing the required clearances or lowering the ambient temperature.

+For Mitel 430 install the fan from the rack-mounting set.

 Tab.
-35 Mitel 415/430 Location requirements
+33 Location requirements